moshix/DLI/README.md

 A user called Crni Mrki, has put together a few jobs to sysgen, create the SVC and then run some DL/I batch jobs.
 It apparently runs fine on MVT.
 DL/I on MVT is known to work fine.
 There is still some work needed to attempt to get it to work on MVS 3.8 (TK5 or TK4-).
 The tar bar called dli-jcls is by Crni Mrki, with thanks.
 I have personally not yet run these jobs by Crni Mrki but she/he says that they work.

-Famous Volker Bandke explained about in 2005 why DLI/360 won't run on MVS 3.8
+Famous Volker Bandke explained n 2005 why DLI/360 won't run on MVS 3.8:
 <pre>
 Sender:"Volker Bandke"
 Post Date/Time:2005-02-14 03:02:52